 3. There Is No Such Thing as Too Much Error Handling: One More Catch Is Never Surplus

 The secret of the most stable Node.js mobile apps is the sophisticated error and exception handling.
-Your Node.js engineering team should go through literally every vulnerable case and implement the error catch.
+Your Node.js engineering team should go through literally every vulnerable case and implement the error caught.

-The best practice to make sure your app won’t crush is to put the catch method at the end of your every method chain.
+The best practice to make sure your app won’t crash is to put the catch method at the end of every method chain.
 You’ll never know where the server will raise the next error.

 4. Use Logging Libraries: Remove Manual Logging From Your Solution